Ochpaniztli: The beginning

 To honor "her" arrival, a number of prisoners of war were crucified at the foot of the temple and were killed by warriors shooting arrows at them.
 Blood from the victims was collected in a bowl to be given to "Toci", who drank some of it, and then began to growl terribly, reflecting her displeasure with the sacrifice, as Toci could never have enough cruelty to satisfy her blood-lust.
 Toci was greeted by a man dressed as Huitzilopochtli, her husband, and the two would engage in sexual gestures, to symbolize the "divine sexual union" that took place after Toci had been sacrificed, becoming a goddess who married Huitzilopochtli.
+The priest playing Toci would spread open his legs and arms, thereby imitating a woman ready for sex, which represented the sexual union between Toci and Huitzilopochtli after their marriage.
+The man playing Centeotl would then appear at their side to portray his birth, which also symbolized the growth of maize.

 Upon being seated at the top of the temple, the priests would crown "Toci" with a crown made of paper.
 The priests would dress "Toci" with make-up, feathers and a dress, and once properly dressed, "Toci" would sacrifice four male prisoners brought before "her" by cutting out their hearts with an obsidian knife.

-"Toci" would then retire while man playing Centeotl, the Maize Lord would appear at the front of the Great Pyramid to review a parade of warriors marching before him.
+"Toci" would then retire while the man playing Centeotl, the Maize Lord would appear at the front of the Great Pyramid to review a parade of warriors marching before him.
 The face mask of human skin was then sent out as a challenge for another people, for Ochpaniztli was always the beginning of the season of war.